Did you know that 92% of consumers believe brand recommendations from their friends?

 Then they tell their friends.
 And they tell their friends… and so your customer base grows exponentially.
 In the age of social media, when it’s easier than ever to spread the word about a good experience (or, indeed, a bad one), the power of word-of-mouth marketing is something you can’t afford to ignore.

 The things people say to their friends may seem something you have no control over, but you’d be surprised.
-Today we’re going to be looking at some of the ways you can encourage happy customers to spread the word about your business.
+Today we’re going to be looking at some of the ways you can encourage happy customers to spread the word about your business, helping to increase website traffic, sales and customer referrals.

 Ask for testimonials, reviews and product ratings